2023 Dates Coming Soon

 Day 1: Arrival in Ulaanbaatar

-Welcome to Mongolia!
+Welcome to Mongolia, once home to Genghis Khan (Chinggis Khaan)!
 Our transfer driver will take us to our hotel to relax after our long flights.
 We will have an informal meeting this evening with anyone whose flight arrives early enough to join us.

 Day 2: Exploring Ulaanbaatar

 Today we will explore Mongolia’s capital city of Ulaanbaatar, the country’s only metropolitan center.
 We will visit the Gandan Buddhist Monastery in the morning and the National Museum of Mongolia in the afternoon.
-This evening, we will enjoy our welcome dinner.
-We will see a traditional Mongolian folk concert with dance and traditional throat singing.
+This evening, we will enjoy our welcome dinner, which will be accompanied by a traditional Mongolian folk concert with dances and throat singing.

-Day 3: Gobi Desert & the Khongor Sand Dunes
+Day 3: Gobi Desert & the Yol Valley

 Next, we will visit the world-famous dinosaur fossils found in 1922 at the “Flaming Cliffs” (bayanzag in Mongolian).
 American explorer Roy Chapman Andrews, whom some say was the model for Indiana Jones, discovered not only intact dinosaur bones, but also the first dinosaur eggs ever to be discovered.
 The Flaming Cliffs, so aptly named, are red in color and almost seem to glow in the rising or setting sun.
 As you wander through here, keep your eyes peeled for geodes.
 Some fossils are still being discovered today!
 In the evening, we will head back to our ger camp for dinner.

-After a relaxing morning at our resort, we will return to Ulaanbaatar for our last night in Mongolia.
-The afternoon will be on your own to get some souvenirs or explore more of UB.
-After an informal dinner together, our guide will take anyone who is interested to a local gay bar.
+After a relaxing start to our morning, we will return to Ulaanbaatar for our last night in Mongolia.
+The afternoon will be on your own to explore more of the capital city.
+After our farewell dinner together, perhaps a visit to a local gay bar for those who are interested.

 Today we all start our journey home or to our next destination.
 Transfers will be provided based on flight times.
 Bon, voyage!